 When To Call For Professional Help

 A “do it yourself” approach to yellowjacket removal works well for small problems when you have the proper protective equipment, but these are dangerous pests to deal with on your own.
 They are one of the most aggressive wasps and if you upset them and aren’t prepared you could be putting your life at risk.
-There is an extreme risk to you and your family if treating a yellowjacket nest inside your home.
+There is an extreme risk to you and your family if treating a yellow jacket nest inside your home.
 You could also make the problem worse by disturbing and not removing their nest.
-This is why we often recommend calling in the professionals to handle yellowjacket infestations, especially if they are inside or the nest you are wanting to be removed is mature.
+This is why we often recommend calling in professional wasp exterminators to handle yellow jacket infestations, especially if they are inside or the nest you are wanting to be removed is mature.
 Blue Beetle is equipped to safely handle such situations and prevent you or a family member from risking their lives to remove these pests.
 There are plenty of pest problems you can handle on your own, but don’t put your life at risk to get rid of these pests.

 MEMBERSHIPS, ASSOCIATIONS & AWARDS